mskasal/challenge-sepet/README.md

 ### Notes about challenge

 #### What did I do?
-I created a search page for an restaurant.
+I created a search page for a restaurant.
 A customer can search and find any product and category.
 They can add items to basket or delete them or change count of them.

-- I used Webpack for developer server and bundler.
+- I used Webpack for development server and bundler.
 - I used Babel for transpiler
 - Project developed with mostly ES6 and awesome features of it.
 - I experimented Web Components for a small/mid project and loved it.